logo

 Identifying Symptoms of Ectopic Pregnancy

 Rashmi’s story is one many women can relate to.
 When she began experiencing sharp pain in her abdomen, she felt a rush of anxiety and confusion.
 As a first-time expectant mother, she didn’t know what was happening.
-Recognising the symptoms of an ectopic pregnancy early is crucial, as it can be a life-threatening condition.
-Some signs may resemble those of a normal pregnancy, but others are distinct and demand immediate attention.
+Recognizing the symptoms of an ectopic pregnancy early is crucial, as it can be a life-threatening condition.
+Some signs may resemble a normal pregnancy, but others are distinct and demand immediate attention.

-While nausea and breast tenderness are common in both ectopic and uterine pregnancies, Rashmi’s intense, stabbing pain on one side of her abdomen signalled that something was wrong.
+While nausea and breast tenderness are common in both ectopic and uterine pregnancies, Rashmi’s intense, stabbing pain on one side of her abdomen signaled that something was wrong.
 The following symptoms are particularly concerning and can indicate a medical emergency:

 • Sharp, stabbing pain in the abdomen, pelvis, shoulder, or neck.